Life Insurance Insights from Actuaries

-As a leader within Merlinos & Associates, Dorothy works with her life insurance clients to build predictive analytics marketing applications to better segment customers.
-She believes that there are opportunities for actuaries everywhere as long as they are not afraid to venture beyond traditional boundaries.
+As a leader within Actuarial and Analytics Consortium, Dorothy applies her knowledge in statistical and data analytics to help her life insurance clients build predictive analytics marketing applications that better segment customers.
+She believes opportunities for actuaries are everywhere, but they must not be ready to venture beyond traditional boundaries.

-Dorothy's advice for actuaries looking to become skilled modelers: "A modeler needs to be able to distinguish between statistical noise and true statistical signal in underlying data.
+Dorothy's advice for actuaries looking to become skilled modelers: "A modeler needs to distinguish between statistical noise and true statistical signal in underlying data.
 They also need developmental questioning skills and an inclusive communication style because models don't build themselves; people do."

 Robert recently completed the SOA predictive analytics certificate program, which provided both a strong theoretical background as well as practical, hands-on experience that he can apply to the decisions he and his team make every day.

 Robert’s advice to actuaries interested in the SOA predictive analytics certificate program: “Predictive analytics is the future for actuaries and something we as an industry need to embrace.
 We see the tools that we're going to use, the data capabilities that we'll have in the next 5, 10, 20 or 30 years, and it will only continue growing in importance with the increase of data and rise of new technologies.”